 A psychiatrist is a physician who specializes in psychiatry, devoted to the diagnosis, prevention, study and treatment of mental disorders.

-A physician (or a medical practitioner, medical doctor or simply a doctor) is a professional who practices medicine.
+(or a medical practitioner, medical doctor or simply a doctor) is a professional who practices medicine.

 A family practitioner practices family medicine, a medical specialty devoted to comprehensive health care for people of all ages.